Local area energy plans

 How to start using LAEP+

-Over the coming months, we'll be in touch to ascertain who will need access for each council and to arrange onboarding sessions.
-Log ins and passwords will then be sent to the agreed users.
+Over the coming months, we'll be in touch to understand who will need access for each council and to arrange onboarding sessions.
+Log-ins and passwords will then be sent to the agreed users.

-In the meantime you can see some examples of it in action with case studies and more by visiting the LAEP+ website here.
+In the meantime you can see some examples of LAEP+ in action with case studies and more by visiting the LAEP+ website here.

 The Local Authority Common Ask